lafranceinsoumise/nuntius/README.md

     ````

 5. Launch Redis and celery in the background.
 In production, you should probably use systemd for this.
-    The command for celery should be something like this :
+    The command for celery must be something like this
+    (the app name, queue and node name options are required):
     ```python
     export DJANGO_SETTINGS_MODULE=myapp.settings
-    celery -A nuntius.celery worker -Q nuntius
+    celery -A nuntius.celery worker -Q nuntius -n nuntius@%h
     ```

     Be careful if you have your own celery app in your project using the same broker.